Harlan Coben: Recognition and awards

-Awards
+Coben's books have been translated into 46 languages and sold over 90 million copies.
+He has won an Edgar Award, a Shamus Award, and an Anthony Award.

-In 2010, Live Wire won the crime fiction award, the RBA Prize for Crime Writing, worth €125,000.
+In 2010, Live Wire won a Spanish crime fiction award, the RBA Prize for Crime Writing, worth €125,000.

 In 2023, the Japanese edition of Win, translated by Toshiki Taguchi, was nominated for the Mystery Writers of Japan Award for Mystery Fiction in Translation.

-For his literary talents, Harlan Coben has been nominated for & won many awards from the likes of the Anthony Awards, the Barry Award, the Crime Thriller Awards, the Mystery Writers of America's Edgar Awards & many more.